aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ## Phase 2: `Bench` redux cycle

 In this phase, you will build the pieces necessary to display a basic index of benches.

-### `BenchReducer`
+### `BenchesReducer`

 In this step, we're going to create a reducer that manages the `benches` section of our application state.
 We want to build a state that has the following shape:

 ```
   benches: {